 Families can talk about relationships.
 How does Zack and Cody’s relationship compare to yours with your siblings or friends?
 Can you relate to their frustrations with each other?
 Have you ever tried to understand the other person’s point of view?
 Was it difficult?

 Tweens: What are your career goals?
 How do your current interests and hobbies relate to them?
 What special skills or knowledge will you need for that job?
 How can you work toward those goals now?

 How does subliminal advertising work?
 What kinds of products do you notice advertised in shows or movies that you watch?
-In what ways does this movie advertise the shows it's based on?
+In what ways does The Suite Life Movie advertise the shows it's based on?

 Themes & Topics

 Browse titles with similar subject matter.